rapaktech/airbnb-experiences/README.md

-# Getting Started with Create React App
+# Learning React by building a clone of the Airbnb Experiences page

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).